The aim of this skill test is to assess whether you've understood our Working with JSON article.

 catString parameter of the

-displayCatInfo() function, called when the provided promise chain (which starts by fetching the JSON data) is fulfilled.
+displayCatInfo() function.
 Your task is to fill in the missing parts of the

 displayCatInfo() function to store: